-(f) The Organization follows FASB ASC 958, Not-for-Profit Entities - Presentation of Financial Statements, for the recording and presentation of contributed nonfinancial assets: donated materials and donated services.
+(g) The Organization follows FASB ASC 958, Not-for-Profit Entities - Presentation of Financial Statements, for the recording and presentation of contributed nonfinancial assets: donated materials and donated services.
 Contributions of goods and services are recognized if the goods or services received (a) create or enhance nonfinancial assets or (b) require specialized skill, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Such donations (including stock and artwork) are recorded as revenue at their estimated fair value at the date of donation.
-During the year-ended December 31, 2021 the Organization received a stock donation that was recorded on the date of donation at a fair value of \$19,748.
+During the years-ended December 31, 2022 and December 31, 2021 the Organization received stock donation that were recorded on the date of donation at a fair value of \$19,131 and \$19,748, respectively.